4paradigm/OpenMLDB/docs/en/reference/sql/ddl/SHOW_COMPONENTS.md

 # SHOW COMPONENTS
-`SHOW COMPONENTS` is used to check the information of components in current system.
+`SHOW COMPONENTS` is used to show the information of components.

 ```sql
 SHOW COMPONENTS;